Why AI Answer Engines Are Replacing Traditional Search in 2025

 What they did:

-- Created comprehensive, authoritative content (50+ in-depth guides)
+- Created comprehensive, authoritative content (50+ in-depth guides over 90 days — a dedicated content team of 2 people)

-- Built authentic presence on AI-crawled sources (Reddit, Medium, Quora)
+- Built authentic presence on AI-crawled sources (Reddit — 8 subreddits, Medium, Quora — 3-5 contributions per week)

 Results after 90 days:

-A DTC brand selling ergonomic furniture transformed their business through GEO.
+A direct-to-consumer brand selling ergonomic furniture transformed their business through GEO.

 Before GEO:

-- Competitors owned the "best ergonomic chair" conversation
+- 3 competitors owned the "best ergonomic chair" conversation

 Strategy:

-- Added detailed structured data (Product schema, Review schema)
+- Added detailed structured data (Product schema, Review schema, FAQ schema)

 After 6 months of GEO: